 Early European Usage

-The trees were harvested during World War 2, when aniseed flavouring was in short supply, then ceased again after Wold War 2.
+The trees were briefly harvested during World War 2 as a substitute for aniseed flavouring which was in short supply.

 Present Day Usage

 Bush Tucker pioneers Peter Hardwick and later Sibylla Hess-Buschmann, rediscovered the plant and began selecting superior genetic varieties, then established small plantations in northern New South Wales.
-Anise Myrtle essential oil was a later product after the herb was established.
+Anise Myrtle essential oil as a product was developed after the herb was re-established.

-Anise Myrtle herb or leaf has been demonstrated by the Australian Governments research department, RIRDC (Rural Industries and Research Development Corporation) that the leaf/herb has upto 5 times more antioxidants than Blueberries, it is several times higher in Lutein, Magnesium, Calcium, Manganese and Vitamin E compared to Blueberries.
+The Anise Myrtle herb or leaf has been demonstrated by the Australian Government’s research department, RIRDC (Rural Industries and Research Development Corporation), to have antioxidants levels 5 times greater than blueberries.
+It is also several times higher in Lutein, Magnesium, Calcium, Manganese and Vitamin E compared to blueberries.

-Anise Myrtle is a new oil to the aromatherapy industry and has the potential to supersede traditional Aniseed essential oils on the basis of a superior Anethole content and a superior, fresher Anise aroma.
+Anise Myrtle is a new oil to the aromatherapy industry.
+It has the potential to supersede traditional Aniseed essential oils on the basis of a superior anethole content and a superior, fresher Anise aroma.